talkative-tech/ios-sdk/README.md

 Then run `pod install`.

-In any file you'd like to use Talkative in, don't forget to import the framework with `import TalkativeSDK`.
+In any file you'd like to use Talkative in, don't forget to import the framework with `import Talkative`.

 ### Set your credentials
 Set your credetials like below preferably in the ```AppDelegate.swift``` before starting the interaction with the service.